How to prevent employee burnout through a growth mindshiftÂ

-by Michael D. Watkins Published 5 October 2021 in Brain circuits • 2 min read
+by Michael D. Watkins Published October 5, 2021 in Brain Circuits • 2 min read

 Many executives place far too much stress on themselves and their teams as a result of what psychologists call “unrelenting standards” – the constant pressure to achieve impossibly high levels of performance.
 For these leaders, excellence is not enough, only perfection will do.
 They find it difficult to find satisfaction in their accomplishments, no matter how great; they don’t express enough appreciation to their teams for what has been accomplished; and they demonstrate little understanding of normal human limitations.
 As a result, they can discourage and demotivate their people.